Updated on May 9, 2023 by Julie McCool

 If you prefer a sweet reward, we highly recommend a stop at Mom's Apple Pie.
 The old school pie shop is about 5 miles east on Route 7 in Round Hill.
 They also make yummy sandwiches and have a cozy seating area perfect for a post-hike lunch stop.
 Bogati Winery operates a tasting room in the same building, so you can satisfy both your pie and wine cravings.

 Find more of the best Pie Shops in Northern Virginia.

 A bit further east, in Purcellville, you'll find several more excellent Virginia craft breweries, distilleries, and restaurants.
 Plan your stops with our round-up of great things to do in Purcellville.

 You could also head west on route 7 and enjoy charming Winchester, Virginia.
 In fact, the Raven Rocks hike would be a fun way to kick off an overnight getaway or northern Shenandoah Valley road trip.

-We have been planning to try the Raven Rocks hike for a long time and are glad we finally made the trip.
-For DC area resident and visitors, the trail is closer and easier to reach than Shenandoah National Park, but offers a nice challenging workout with the payoff of beautiful views.
+For DC area residents and visitors, the Raven Rocks trail is closer and easier to reach than Shenandoah National Park.
+Fortunately, it offers a nice challenging workout with the payoff of beautiful views.